lksv/angular_meta_crud/README.md

 ```

 ## Form
-For this project we are focusted to the *Forms*.
+For this project we are focused to the *Forms*.

 Generaly Form consists of containers.
 This containers may be futher
 nested.
 For example Form has several tabs and each tab should have
 several sections (groups).

 Form consist of fields.
 Each field contains all the information
 how to present it to the user, how to build its model and the validation.

 Form field has following attributes: